meilisearch/tutorials/src/react-decathlon/README.md

 ## 🎁 Content of this repository
 In this repository, you will find a React application that leverages Meilisearch to create a search-as-you-type experience.
 This application is the outcome of the tutorial titled [How to implement instant search in your React app!](https://blog.meilisearch.com/how-to-implement-instant-search-within-5-minutes-in-your-react-app/).

 The `AppInitial.js` file contains the boilerplate code to follow along the tutorial.
-It has the exact same code as `App.js` but with missing blocks.
+It has the exact same code as `App.js` but with missing blocks, so you can write the code yourself.

 In the `backend/src/steps` directory you will find the code corresponding to the different instructions of the tutorial illustrating how to:
 - create an index